• Skip to primary navigation

 One-pot Potato Masala Method

 The potato masala made in the Instant pot/Pressure cooker is much quicker and easier as all ingredients are added to the same pot.
-It is less cooking utensils for you to clean.
-All you need to is chop the veggies and add them to the pot.
+It is fewer cooking utensils for you to clean.
+All you need to do is chop the veggies and add them to the pot.

 • Heat the pressure cooker in sauté mode and heat oil in it.
 Add cumin seeds, mustard seeds, curry leaves, green chilies, and asafoetida.
 Sauté for about 30 seconds till you get a nice aroma.

-• Then add the chopped onions, ginger and sauté them well.
+• Then add the chopped onions and ginger and sauté them well.

-• Finally, add the turmeric, salt, chopped potatoes, and water and mix everything well.
+• Finally, mix everything well with turmeric, salt, chopped potatoes, and water.

-• Make sure that is nothing is stuck to the bottom and deglaze the pot.
+• Ensure nothing is stuck to the bottom, and deglaze the pot.
 Press Cancel and close the lid with the vent in the sealing position.

 • Start the Pressure cook on high pressure in Manual mode for 2 minutes.
 Release the pressure manually when the pressure cooker beeps.
 Then press Cancel and open the lid.